satpreetsingh/satpreetsingh.github.io/_pages/research.md

 ## Overview
 I'm passionate about **Probabilistic Machine Learning**, **Neural Network Theory**, **Natural & Artificial Intelligence**, and **applications in Computational Biology, Medicine, and Neuroengineering**.
-I build and analyze **agent-based models**—recurrent neural network (RNN) controllers trained with deep reinforcement learning—to study natural behaviors and the neural dynamics that generate them.
+* I build and analyze **agent-based models**—recurrent neural network (RNN) controllers trained with deep reinforcement learning—to study natural behaviors and the neural dynamics that generate them.
+Like [digital twins](https://en.wikipedia.org/wiki/Digital_twin), these models can be used to quickly test hypotheses in simulation, while maintaining full observability.
-I also develop theoretical and methodological tools to interpret these agents, and apply similar frameworks to problems in health, biology, and medicine.
+* I also develop **theoretical and methodological tools** to interpret these agents, and apply the broader ML/AI/Simulation/Data Science toolbox to problems in **health, biology, and medicine**.
-For a complete list of my publications and patents, visit my **[Google Scholar profile](https://scholar.google.com/citations?user=S6wyhngAAAAJ&hl=en)**.
+* For a complete list of my publications and patents, visit my **[Google Scholar profile](https://scholar.google.com/citations?user=S6wyhngAAAAJ&hl=en)**.

 ***